ejpietsc/Chess/Journal.md

 - Added PlayerType::NULL_PLR to return from the playerStringToPlayerType method in main.cc when invalid input is given (same reasoning for adding NULL_PIECE)
 - Made Board persist between games instead of being destroyed and recreated.
 This allowed us to keep track of score in the Board instead of in main
     - with this, we had to add whiteScore and blackScore private fields to Board, in addition to public setters/getters

+# THINGS TO CONSIDER (POST TALK WITH ROSS):
+- remove static from non-helper fns that are on .h
+- createPiece is useless and getPiecePtr
+- fine to keep same players
+- GET RIDE OF STATE field
+- get rid of the ton on imports in util.h
+- std::array takes size (no resizing)